A paper by The Australia Institute

 Part of the strategy of potential losers and winners is to influence the public debate through myths and half-truths.
 Governments and oppositions are also attracted to convenient half-truths to mask inaction or lack of effective policy.
 Even among the many who sincerely support a reduction in emissions, there is much confusion.

 The scope for misinformation is especially high in 2007, with climate change already a major issue for the Federal election later in the year.
 This paper addresses some of the most widely repeated myths about reducing emissions, which are sure to get a thorough workout in the coming months.
-The 16 most common myths are as follows.

 This paper exposes these greenhouse myths, and reiterates the basic principles of an effective greenhouse policy: